 Tracing its routes back to 1877, the Wimbledon Championships is the oldest tennis tournament globally and is often regarded as the most prestigious tennis event.
 The tournament is 1 of 4 international gland slams with the 3 others being the Australian Open, French Open/Roland Garros and the US Open.
 The event is steeped in history, tradition and fame and has branched into an international tennis and social event.
 Not only is the grand slam famous for hosting some of the worlds top players from the Williams sisters and Martina Navratilova to Rafael Nadal and Roger Federer but it is also famed for being played on grass courts, its strawberries and cream and the events purple and green colour scheme.

 The championships are typically hosted towards the end of June and the beginning of July and are played at the 'The All England Lawn Tennis and Croquet Club' (AELTC) grounds in Wimbledon, SW19.
-2022 marked the first year where the AELTC will begin playing on the middle Sunday, something which would only usually happen if poor weather delayed games throughout the first week.
-This means that the tennis event will be 14 days long from now on.
 Wimbledon marks one of the premium social events in the summer calendar, visited by royals, celebrities and socialites.
-Book your flights to Wimbledon now with Alternative Airlines so you can be sipping Pimms and watching the matches in 2023.
+Book your flights to Wimbledon now with Alternative Airlines so you can be sipping Pimms and watching the matches in 2024.

 London is well connected to the rest of the United Kingdom, with 5 airports serving the capital you can easily fly to London from 16 different destinations.
 The UK also has a reliable train network so if travelling from medium distance routes you may need to use the train.